scorego/spark_notes/Spark源码阅读笔记/02 脚本/02 org.apache.spark.deploy.SparkSubmit类.md

       // Make sure YARN is included in our build if we're trying to use it if (!Utils.classIsLoadable(YARN_CLUSTER_SUBMIT_CLASS) && !Utils.isTesting) {
         error(
-          "Could not load YARN classes. " +
-          "This copy of Spark may not have been compiled with YARN support.")
+          "Could not load YARN classes.
+This copy of Spark may not have been compiled with YARN support.")
       }
     }